PHP Settings

 2. Unlike the field specific upload folder setting (which is a PHP expression), this field specific setting must be a constant string (without double quotes).
 If you want dynamic upload folders for different fields, specify upload folder for each field (see Field Setup).

-3. The path is relative to project folder.
-Use slashes "/" as path delimiter, no leading slash. e.g. If the project folder of your website is D:\websites\demo and you enter "uploads/" in this textbox, the folder for the uploaded files will be D:\websites\demo\uploads.
-If for some reasons you must use another absolute path, use the Advanced Setting File upload path for temporary files.
+3. The path is relative to Local file system root.
+Use slashes "/" as path delimiter, no leading slash. e.g. If the project folder of your website is D:\websites\demo and local file system root is "." and you enter "uploads/" in this textbox, the folder for the uploaded files will be D:\websites\demo\uploads.
+If for some reasons you must use another absolute path, use the File upload path for temporary files advanced setting.

 4. If you want to use remote folders (e.g. AWS S3, Google Cloud Storage, Azure Blob Storage), you need to specify [Filesystem URI](filestorage.html?id=filesystem-uri), e.g. you can enter "s3://my-bucket/" (WITHOUT quotes and WITH trailing slash).
-(In this special case, the path is not relative to project folder.)
+(In this special case, the path is not relative to local file system root.)
 To use AWS S3, Google Cloud Storage, Azure Blob Storage, read [File Storage](filestorage.html) for details..

 5. Even you use remote upload folders, you still need a local upload folder on your web server for temporary files, you can specify the folder by the advanced settings [File upload path for temporary files](tools.html?id=file-upload-path-for-temporary-files).